tcpalmer/nina-scheduler/getting-started.md

 6. Click the Edit icon to make changes:
   * Enter an appropriate name and an (optional) description.
   * Set the State to Active.
 In many cases, you'll leave a new project in Draft state until you get it finalized but we'll preview this below and it has to be active for that to work.
-  * Set the Start and End dates as appropriate.
-Even if the State is Active, the project won't be enabled for scheduling unless the current date is between Start and End.
   * Review the other Project properties but the defaults are fine for now.
 7. Click the Save icon to save your changes.